larsrh/website/topics/recursion/02-sets.md

 [^footnote-logicomix]: If you're interested in that kind of thing, I can recommend – despite its flaws – [the graphic novel _Logicomix_](http://www.logicomix.com/).
 [^footnote-infinity]: Clearly, extensional definitions of infinite sets are hard to write out.
 [^footnote-empty]: Actually, this isn't even an axiom, since it can be deduced from other axioms.
-[^footnote-ur]: There is a notion of “urelement” which is an object that is not itself a set, but can be a member of a set.
-But let's not stray into model theory.
+[^footnote-zf]: To be completely fair, we don't know whether that's all we got.
+The axioms of ZF do not rule out other structures, but let's not stray too much into model theory.
 [^footnote-union]: As opposed to labour unions, set unions cannot be busted, since they're axiomatic.
-[^footnote-fiat]: Natural numbers are fiat numbers!
-Wake up, nocoiners!
+[^footnote-fiat]: The ZFCB (Zermelo–Fraenkel Central Bank) just keeps printing fiat numbers!
+Wake up!
+Use only [artisanal, hand-crafted](https://www.brooklynintegers.com/) numbers!